I grew up in a family in which science was greatly respected. My father was a physician, and I learned to enjoy physics, chemistry and biology.

 In college, I took a double major in theology and chemistry.
 For my senior chemistry seminar I wanted to examine a subject related in some way to theology, so I chose to review the experiments that had been done relating to the origin of life.
 It was popularly reported at the time that experiments had created life in a test tube, and had shown how life could have appeared on a prebiotic earth spontaneously.
 I was expecting some room for doubt, but was to find in the main a plausible scenario somewhat supported by the experiments.

 However, this evidence had no bearing on the dispute between theistic evolution, or progressive creation and special creation.
 That discussion seemed to bog down in intractable disputes.
 It would be hard to decide whether a similarity between two groups (species, genera, families, etc.) of creatures was due to design or to common descent.
 How could one tell what a designer would not do?
 Or how could one tell what features could not be caused by common descent?
 And if one backed a theistic evolutionist into a corner, he would always reasonably respond that this is one area where God intervened.
 On the other hand, special creationists believed in some evolution [AiG editor’s note: which is really the observable processes of natural selection and speciation.
-AiG advises against calling simple non-information-increasing variation “evolution” (see Variation and natural selection versus evolution) and against the related idea of differentiating micro- from macro-evolution] on the lower group levels.
+AiG advises against calling simple non-information-increasing variation “evolution” (see “Natural Selection vs. Evolution" %}) and against the related idea of differentiating micro- from macro-evolution] on the lower group levels.

 The major difference between theistic evolutionists and special creationists seemed to be time.
 This includes relative time and absolute time.
 Relative time includes questions such as how fast the Cambrian strata were formed, how much time passed between the Ordovician and the Permian, and how fast the Grand Canyon took to form.
 Absolute time includes the absolute date of the Pliocene or the Jurassic or the Cambrian.
 These dates are almost exclusively based on evolutionary estimates and radiometric dating.